Last updated on August 2nd, 2023 at 04:03 pm

 It can be difficult to keep these types of screens away from your child.
 After all, it’s highly likely you use them yourself.
 When you are around your child, it makes sense that they may grab your device, and you may end up allowing them to handle the devices to keep them busy or entertained.

-Unfortunately, because of the recent research linking this activity to speech delays, it’s a good idea to try hard to keep the phones, tablets, and other devices away.
-Many children will surely enjoy playing with and will want to play with these devices.
+Unfortunately, because of the recent research linking this activity to speech delays, it’s a good idea to try hard to keep phones, tablets, and other devices out of sight as much as possible.

 If you take them away, they’ll survive just fine — as generation upon generation of children has before them.